Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 • Normal diastolic pressure: 60–80 mmHg

-• Keep track of any significant changes in your readings
+• Track any significant changes in your readings

-If your blood pressure consistently exceeds these ranges or you experience symptoms like headaches or vision changes, consult your healthcare provider.
+If your blood pressure consistently exceeds these ranges, or you develop symptoms like headaches or vision changes, contact your healthcare provider.
+Staying aware of your numbers supports your overall well-being during recovery.

 Common Causes of Blood Pressure Changes Postpartum